Our 2018 legislative priorities

 In 2008, Minnesota voters took historic action by voting for the Legacy Amendment, essentially imposing a three-eighths of one percent tax on ourselves for 25 years in the name of cleaner water, healthier habitat, better parks and trails and sustaining our arts and cultural heritage.

 In 2017, a key part of the Legacy Amendment, Minnesota’s Clean Water Fund, fell victim to a political compromise that raided $22 million from the fund to offset an equivalent cut in the environment funding bill.
 An agreement in the tax bill promised to repay the $22 million should the state have a general fund surplus following a future budget forecast.
+We hope the legislature will honor its word.

 You can learn more about these water infrastructure priorities here.